-The Tracsport Sierra 7” LSD has been developed and tested over a five year period.
+The Tracsport Sierra 7” LSD is now well proven.
 It has been fitted into a Caterham Duratec race car, replacing a standard ZF LSD.
 Instant improvements of lap times were achieved of up to two seconds per lap.

 The Caterham was able to negotiate corners faster, with a reduction in power oversteer on the limit, enabling the car to handle better.
 Another enhancement was greatly increased acceleration from a standing start.

 This LSD is capable of transferring torque at least double that of any currently available Sierra 7” LSD.
 There is also minimal noise (NVH) during use.

 In four years of racing/testing the static preload stayed exactly the same with no drop-off, the LSD was checked after season two and four of racing with no wear & scoring of the plates.